-To keep things simple, here's a detailed list-which follows the German wine classification in which I've explain the various styles of German Riesling wines.
+To keep things simple, here's a detailed list which follows the German wine classification in which I've explained the various styles of German Riesling wines.
 They are then followed by some common and even cultural dishes the wines pair nicely with.

 German Kabinett Wines

-The next category of Germany Rieslings are Spätlese.
-The name means "late harvest" and the wines are slightly sweeter than the previous category, with sugars ranging from 172 to 209 grams per liter.
+The next category of German Rieslings is Spätlese.
+The name means "late harvest" and the wines are slightly sweeter than the previous category, with sugars ranging from 172 to 209-grams per liter.
 They can also be found as "Troken".
-This style will be more dry, but compared to most other German wines, the alcohol content will be slightly higher.
+This style will be drier, but compared to most other German wines, the alcohol content will be slightly higher.

-Pair the Spätlese also with spicy Thai and east Asia cuisine like spicy Phở, or aromatic Vietnamese cuisine with lemon grass, cilantro, mint and basil.
+Pair the Spätlese also with spicy Thai and East Asia cuisines like spicy Phở, or aromatic Vietnamese cuisine with lemongrass, cilantro, mint and basil.
 It can turn ordinary spicy Chinese takeout into a special, eat-in picnic date night.

 Sweet German Riesling = Complexity

 As we go upward in the German wine classification, Rieslings get sweeter, but they still do not lack in character, depth, nor complex acidity.
 While many people have the perception that sweet wines should remain as dessert wines, that is not the case with the next three styles of wines.